tytydraco/yessleep/out/Dont_go_looking_for_lost_childhood_trinkets.md

 I ignored the butterflies in my stomach, the desire to see my jewelry box again overcoming my gut feeling to turn around.
 “I think we’ll be okay then, even if it does get dark we can just follow the wall back to the trail, and then getting back to the car from there should be easy” I decided.

-Joey agreed confidently clearly enjoying the thrill of taking a risk, even one that at the time seemed so minor.
+Joey agreed confidently, clearly enjoying the thrill of taking a risk, even one that at the time seemed so minor.

 We followed the wall down the path further out into the hills, this time at a quicker, more determined pace, still having no trouble as we went on.
 The pit in my stomach lingered as we walked on, listening to crickets chirping, owls hooting, and finally the sound of coyotes barking in the distance.

 “Ooo they must’ve got something.
 I hope we remembered to put the cat inside” Joey said to no one in particular, referencing a nonexistent pet.

 I laughed nervously, unable to think of a joke or witty remark to carry on with.
-As we continued, the yipping and barking faded, and up ahead, I could finally see a neatly arranged stack of stones.
+My mind was focused on the barking, the sounds reassuring to me somehow.
+As we continued, the yipping and barking faded away as my attention was drawn elsewhere- finally, a neatly arranged stack of stones came into view.

 As we approached my chest began pounding and I broke out in a cold sweat, almost sick from a rush of anxiety.